-Students are responsible for requesting grades of incomplete before the end of a course.
 To request an incomplete, students must complete the Request for Incomplete Grade form in collaboration with their course instructor and submit it to the Office of Academic Affairs for approval.
-The Request for a Grade of Incomplete form, along with instructions for how to complete and submitted, is available on the Academics page of the OCU website at http://intranet.oak.edu/academics/index.php.
+The Request for a Grade of Incomplete form, along with instructions for how to complete and submit, is available on the Academics page of the OCU website at http://intranet.oak.edu/academics/index.php.